-UCF has a culture of innovation and impact that reflects our strong commitment to excellence and integrity, and that culture begins with our people.
+UCF has a culture of innovation and impact that reflects the strong commitment to excellence and integrity of our faculty and staff.
+We are so grateful that each of you chooses UCF as your professional home.

-I have seen firsthand how our faculty and staff consistently rise to challenges with an inspiring sense of optimism.
-My hope is that UCF will support and enhance your professionalism by removing barriers to success and fostering an environment where you can make a difference.
+In my three years at UCF, I have seen firsthand how our staff and faculty rise to every challenge with an inspiring sense of optimism.
+My hope is to add to the professionalism you demonstrate each day by removing barriers to your success and fostering an environment where you feel empowered to make a difference.